ibm-cloud-docs/containers/cs_plan_workers.md

 </thead>
 <tbody>
 <tr>
-<td><strong>Virtual, u3c.2x4</strong>: Use this smallest size VM for quick testing, proofs of concept, and other light workloads.</td>
+<td><strong>Virtual, u3c.2x4</strong>: Use this smallest size VM for quick testing, proofs of concept, and other light workloads.<p class="note">Available for only Kubernetes clusters.
+Not available for OpenShift clusters.</p></td>
 <td>2 / 4 GB</td>
 <td>25 GB / 100 GB</td>
 <td>1000 Mbps</td>